Zurich-R-User-Group/zurich-r-user-group.github.io/src/content/blog/hny/index.md

 ## Thank You, Ladies!

 For the R user group Zurich, the end of 2024 brought one of the biggest changes in almost a decade:
-After 8 years and more than 40 (!!) meetups, Muriel, Rachel and Dorothea said <a href="">Farewell to an Incredible Journey with the Zurich R User Group (RUG)</a>.
+After 8 years and more than 40 (!!) meetups, Muriel, Rachel and Dorothea said <a href="https://www.linkedin.com/posts/activity-7244638275401879552-rSn2">Farewell to an Incredible Journey with the Zurich R User Group (RUG)</a>.
 We would like to use this platform to say thanks for your creativity, your effort and your endurance that were so crucial to making the Zurich R user group what it is today:
 One of the largest and most established tech meetups in the Zurich Greater area.
 Literally thousands of members benefitted from the events and the network at large.